secretstartups/handbook/total-rewards/compensation/compensation-calculator/index.html.md

 1. Data Gathering
    * ERI: Review the Cost of Market Analysis of each Geo Area to San Francisco at the 100,000, 125,000, and 150,000 salary rate.
 Take the average of all three data points.
-   * Numbeo: use the Numbeo rent index normalized to San Francisco, or in math terms, `(.7 x (Rent Index/1.26) + 0.3)`.
-     * Numbeo's rent index is a valuable resource as we may not have proper data to conduct the analysis in all countries or geo areas.
    * Robert Half: For US and Canada, Robert Half has salary differential information based on each geo area.
 Normalize this data as a fraction of SF.
    * Dice: Using the Results from the Dice Tech Salary Report, take the differential of the geo area to SF.
    * Comptryx: Pull a report from Comptryx with all job families in SF as well as each location available in Comptryx to evaluate the differential to market.
    * Radford: Pull a report from Radford with all job families in SF as well as each location available in Radford to evaluate the differential to market.
    * In reviewing the data set, determine if a new geo area needs to be added to the list.
 1. Data Analysis
+   * For geographical areas:
+     * Take the average of all non-metro data to determine the location factor for the geographical area.
+If insufficient non-metro data is available, use all available data and deflate for metros.
-   * Take the maximum of:
+   * For metro areas, take the maximum of:
-     * the average of all data sources rounded down to the nearest 0.05 OR
+     * the average of all data sources rounded to the nearest 0.01 OR
-     * the current location factor (so as to not reduce location factors).
+     * the current location factor or geographic area (so as to not reduce location factors).
+     * If the location factor for the metro area is higher than for the geographical area, pull this out as its own location factor.
      * Analyze the output based on geo areas to adjust location factors where needed.
 Add a comment with the rationale for the adjustment.
    * Reasons why the formula may be adjusted:
         * Not enough number of data points for the output to be statistically relevant
         * Adjusted to align with other metros in geo
-        * Decreased to remove inflated metro data in everywhere else location factors
    * When analyzing: Focus on where we are having troubles recruiting, retaining, or have a smaller population of team members as these can be indicators of a misalignment in the region.

 ## Level Factor